Alumbrados: Background

-The historian Marcelino Menéndez y Pelayo found the name as early as 1492 (in the form aluminados, 1498), and traced the group to a Gnostic origin.
+Marcelino Menéndez y Pelayo found the name as early as 1492 (in the form aluminados, 1498), and traced the group to a Gnostic origin.
 He thought their views were promoted in Spain through influences from Italy.
+See also: The Illuminati in occult philoposhy and secret societies.

 Beliefs

 The alumbrados held that the human soul can reach such a degree of perfection that it can even in the present life contemplate the essence of God and comprehend the mystery of the Trinity.
 All external worship, they declared, is superfluous, the reception of the sacraments useless, and sin impossible in this state of complete union with God.
 Persons in this state of impeccability could indulge their sexual desires and commit other sinful acts freely without staining their souls.

-In 1525, the Inquisition issued an Edict on the alumbrados in which the Inquisitor General, Alonso Manrique de Lara, explained how the new heresy of alumbradismo was discovered and investigated.
+In 1525, the Grand Office of the Holy Inquisition issued an Edict on the alumbrados in which the Inquisitor General, Alonso Manrique de Lara, explained how the new heresy of alumbradismo was discovered and investigated.
 The text then gave a numbered list of forty-eight heretical propositions which had emerged from the trials of the alumbrados' first leaders, Isabel de la Cruz and Pedro Ruiz de Alcaraz.
 After each proposition were given the grounds on which it was judged heretical.
 Among the odder of these propositions are that it is a mortal sin to read a book to console one's soul (No. 31), which the Inquisition's theologians described as "crazy, erroneous, and even heretical"; and that one sinned mortally every time one loved a son, daughter, or other person, and did not love that person through God (No. 36), which the theologians said was "erroneous and false, and against the common teaching of the saints".
 One alumbrado, seeing a girl cross the street, said that "she had sinned, because in that action she had fulfilled her will" (No. 40).
 The theologians commented: "The foundation of this proposition is heretical, because it seems to state that all action that proceeds from our will is sin."